eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-27-Linux-Control-Group-No-Internal-Process-Constraint.md

 has the controller's files to control/distribute the resources (`cpu.max` in this case).

-It is easy to see how `cpu.max` can be interpreted: just limit the CPU usage among `p1` and `p2`.
+It is easy to see how `cpu.max` can be interpreted: just control the CPU usage among `p1` and `p2`.

-Roughly speaking, a half to each.

 But what would you if a process is added to `test/cg1/cg1_1/`.
 The problem is not that you have another process, the problem is that